top of page

 Absolutely, and they do often!

 Contrary to popular belief, police don’t have to tell you they are police if they are undercover, even if you ask them directly.
 Police have also been known to lie to people they arrest to try and get a confession.
 Sometimes this sounds like police telling you that they already arrested your friend, who told them everything, or that they can’t “help you unless you talk”.
+Never talk to the police without your lawyer present – even if your parents are there, and even if they want you to speak to the police.
+You are allowed to stay silent and say nothing.

 Can police look at my phone?

+Kind of.
+Legally it depends on the situation, and whether your phone is locked or not.
 If you are charged with a crime and your phone could give police more evidence, they are generally allowed to TRY and look at it.

 If your phone is locked, you do not have to unlock it for police even if they tell you to.
 If your phone is locked with your fingerprint or facial recognition, police may be able to try unlocking it by holding it up in front of you, or using fingerprints they collect during the arrest process.
 Use a security PIN to lock your phone for the most security.

-Can I still travel?
+Can I Still Travel?

 Other countries do not have access to your youth record, except in very rare circumstances.
 For example, as part of an international investigation.
+You should try to refrain from travelling during the period that your youth record is open.

 If you cross a border while your youth record is still open (called the “access period”) then you may need to disclose your charge(s).
 If you don’t disclose it and the border agent does a record search, it will come up - and lying may get you permanently banned from travel to that country.